Global existence for coupled systems of nonlinear wave and Klein-Gordon equations in three space dimensions: Preliminary Results

 Note that we have

 for $m\ge 0$, where $[A,B]=AB-BA$ for operators $A$ and $B$.
-Hence the vector fields $Z=(\Omega, L, \pa)$ are compatible with the Klein-Gordon equations, as well as the wave equations.
+Hence the vector fields in $Z=(\Omega, L, \pa)$ are compatible with the Klein-Gordon equations, as well as the wave equations.
 Here we note that we have

 with appropriate constants $C^{ja}_b$ and $D_l^{jk}$.
 For a multi-index $\alpha=(\alpha_1, \ldots, \alpha_{10})$, we write $Z^\alpha=Z_1^{\alpha_1}\cdots Z_{10}^{\alpha_{10}}$.
-For a function $\varphi(t,x)$ and a nonnegative integer $s$, we define
+For a function $\varphi=\varphi(t,x)$ and a nonnegative integer $s$, we define

-Using these vector fields $Z=(\Omega, L, \pa)$, Klainerman~\cite{Kla85:02} obtained the decay estimate for the solutions to the Klein-Gordon equations.
-This estimate has been modified and extended by many authors (for instance, see Bachelot~\cite{Bac88}, Sideris~\cite{Sid89}, H\"ormander~\cite{Hoe97}, and Georgiev~\cite{Geo92}).
+Using the vector fields in $Z=(\Omega, L, \pa)$, Klainerman~\cite{Kla85:02} obtained the decay estimate for the solutions to the Klein-Gordon equations.
+This estimate has been modified and generalized by many authors (for instance, see Bachelot~\cite{Bac88}, H\"ormander~\cite{Hoe97}, Sideris~\cite{Sid89}, and Georgiev~\cite{Geo92}).
 Here we state the estimate obtained in \cite{Geo92}: Let $\chi_j$ ($j\ge 0$) be nonnegative $C^\infty_0(\R)$-functions satisfying

 \begin{lemma} Let $m>0$, and $v$ be a smooth solution to